canonical/open-documentation-academy/multipass/macOS.md

 **![|720x451](https://assets.ubuntu.com/v1/a4ff7fad-mp-macos-1.png)**

-After launching the application, you should see the Multipass tray icon in the upper right section of the screen
+After launching the application, you should see the Multipass tray icon in the upper right section of the screen.

 **![|684x48](https://assets.ubuntu.com/v1/42bb4ccb-mp-macos-2.png)**

-Click on the **Multipass icon**, then select **Open Shell**.
+Click on the Multipass icon and select **Open Shell**.

 **![|304x352](https://assets.ubuntu.com/v1/eb92083a-mp-macos-3.png)**